DataBrewery/cubes/doc/schemas.rst

 ******************

 This section contains example database schemas and their respective models with description.
-The examples are based on the SQL backend.
+The examples are for the SQL backend.
+Please refer to the backend documentation of your choice for more information about non-SQL setups.

 .. seealso::